ptcodes/ptcodes.github.io/_posts/2020-05-28-static-blog-with-jekyll-and-amazon-amplify.md

 }
 ```

-Amazon will create and configure an SSL certificate for your site, verify ownership of the domain and propogate it to the Amazon Global CDN.
+Amazon will create and configure an SSL certificate for your site, verify ownership of the domain and propagate it to the Amazon Global CDN.
 The whole process takes around 10-15 minutes.
 You can use the same command to see the current status (look at the domainStatus value).

-And finally to deploy our blog we should either start the deployment explicitly:
+And finally to deploy our blog we can either start the deployment process explicitly:
 ```bash
 aws amplify start-deployment --app-id d3lrx2kfkglii \
   --branch-name master \